 Hi and thanks for taking the time out to speak with us at Something You said.
 After your release of Steady On in 2015 you have been chipping away not just in playing gigs around town but also fine tuning your sound and style.
-What is different between MEZKO of 2015 to MEZKO of 2016?
+What is different between Mezko of 2015 to Mezko of now?

-So much has changed this year.
+So much changed in 2016.
 It was a slow start thanks to a few hurdles, such as Kat breaking her hand that required two months recovery, but an incredible experience to step back for a little while and really think about what kind of music we wanted to create.
 Our influences have grown and we have become a lot more honest in the way we write.
-This year has been pretty wild but amazing.

 Every duo has their own dynamic, how are your roles defined and what do you each bring to the table?

 We often joke about how the two of us make one functioning person.
 Where one of us lacks the other picks up the slack.
 We don’t really need to define it, we know when either needs to kick in more.